 Ready to Roll!

 Thursday, July 3 marked the first day of our ride.
 I could hardly sleep the night before because I was so excited.
-After weeks of mounting anticipation, the wait was finally over – by the time morning came I was more than ready to go!
+I was more than prepared with brand new leathers and a helmet, and couldn’t wait to get riding.
+Finally after weeks of mounting anticipation, the wait was over – by the time morning came I was more than ready to go!
 We grabbed our gear and headed into Idaho Falls bright and early.
 We met up with the rest of the family and got ready to start our ride off at Chester’s Grand Teton Harley-Davidson.
 We’d rented bikes for the weekend from the dealership and were equipped with five beautiful motorcycles – three 2014 Ultra Limited Electra Glides and two 2014 Street Glide Specials – a bike for each couple.
 Once the paperwork was complete and we were instructed on all of the special features of the bikes, we loaded up and hit the road.

 I had to pinch myself for the first few miles to make sure we were really on our way.
 But I felt that familiar feeling of becoming part of the bike grow with every passing mile as I listened to the rumble of the engine and felt the wind on my skin.
 I could feel the stresses of every day life melting away – no work, no school, no responsibilities – all that laid before us was miles of open road and the promise of adventure.